3ech7oul/scores/README.md

 To install all dependencies
 ` npm install  `

-To start app in dev mode
+To run app in dev mode
 ` npm run start:dev`

 To run tests